A Planting Guide for Garden Shrubs

 – Water the shrub in its pot

-- Choose a suitable planting site for the needs of your shrubs
+– Choose a suitable planting site based on the needs of your shrub

 – Prepare the soil

-- Place your plants on the ground and decide on their exact positions
+– Place your shrubs on the ground and decide their exact positions

 – Dig a hole the depth of the pot

-- Put the shrubs in their hole and replace most of the soil
+– Put the shrubs in their holes and replace most of the soil

 – Water well, let the water drain and put back the rest of the soil

-- Put a mulch around your planting and water once a week for the first season
+– Put mulch around your shrubs and water weekly for the first season